Supreme Allied Commander: World War II

 Generalissimo Chiang Kai-shek was named the Supreme Commander of Allied forces in China Theater on 1942.
 However, US forces in China were usually overseen by General Joseph Stilwell, the commander of China Burma India Theater (CBI) and Deputy Allied Commander of South East Asia Command (SEAC).
-It was not until late 1944 that the land forces chain of command was clarified, after Stilwell was recalled to Washington.
+Due to disagreements with Chiang, it was not until late 1944 that the land forces chain of command was clarified, after Stilwell was recalled to Washington.
 His overall role, and the CBI command were then split among three people: Lt Gen. Raymond Wheeler became Deputy Supreme Allied Commander South East Asia; Maj.
 Gen. Albert Wedemeyer became Chief of Staff to Chiang, and commander of US Forces, China Theater (USFCT).
 Lt Gen. Daniel Sultan was promoted, from deputy commander of CBI to commander of US Forces, India-Burma Theater (USFIBT) and commander of the NCAC.

 General of the Army Douglas MacArthur was appointed Supreme Allied Commander, South West Pacific Area (SWPA) on 18 April 1942.
 However, he preferred to use the title Commander-in-Chief.
 During the Allied occupation of Japan following the war, MacArthur held the title of Supreme Commander for the Allied Powers (SCAP).
 The Pacific Ocean Areas (POA), divided into the Central Pacific Area, the North Pacific Area and the South Pacific Area, were commanded by Admiral Chester W. Nimitz, Commander-in-Chief Pacific Ocean Areas.

-Although not bearing any official title of Supreme Allied Commander, Joseph Stalin, as Supreme Commander-in-Chief of the Soviet Armed Forces, as well as the commanders of the 1st Belorussian, 1st, 2nd, 3rd and 4th Ukrainian Fronts of the Soviet Red Army - Zhukov, Rokossovsky, Konev, Malinovsky, Tolbukhin, Sokolovsky, Yeremenko, Petrov, Vatutin, etc. - acted in de facto capacity of Supreme Allied Commanders in that units of foreign Allied armies were incorporated into the fronts' order of battle and fought against the European Axis powers under their command during the Great Patriotic War: the Polish Armed Forces in the East, 1st Czechoslovak Army Corps, French Normandie-Niemen Fighter Regiment and Romanian Tudor Vladimirescu Division from 1943, then from 1944 until the end of the war also the Romanian Army, Bulgarian Army and Yugoslav National Liberation Army.
+Joseph Stalin at the Potsdam Conference.
+Here, he is seen wearing his white tunic as Marshal of the Soviet Union.

-After the end of the Soviet Union's European theater of World War II, during the Soviet-Japanese War, the commanders of the Red Army's 1st and 2nd Far Eastern fronts and Transbaikal Front - Vasilevsky (in overall command of all three fronts), Malinovsky, Meretskov and Purkayev - once again acted in de facto capacity of Supreme Allied Commanders as the Mongolian People's Army and partisans of the Chinese Northeast Anti-Japanese United Army and Korean People's Revolutionary Army were incorporated into their order of battle for the liberation of Northern China, Northeastern China and northern Korea from Japanese imperialist occupation.
+Although not bearing any official title of Supreme Allied Commander, Joseph Stalin, acted as Supreme Commander-in-Chief of the Soviet Armed Forces.
+On 14 May 1943, Stalin named himself Marshal of the Soviet Union.
+Stalin also functioned as the Stavka of the Supreme Commander (which would become Supreme High Command), whose role was to evaluate military strategy in the Soviet Union.
+Top representatives of Stavka included Georgy Zhukov and Alexander Vasilevsky who served as a link between Moscow and field commanders.